arturomorarioja/php_signup_login/README.md

 # Sign up and login
-Sample implementation of sign up with email confirmation and login in PHP.
+Sample implementation of sign up with email activation, login and password reset via email confirmation in PHP.
 It uses the [PHPMailer](https://github.com/PHPMailer/PHPMailer) library to send emails and [SendMail](https://www.mailersend.com/) as SMTP server.

 ## Code diagram